 The Medina County Arts Council (MCAC) mission to develop and enhance the cultural life and the personal enjoyment of the arts for all citizens in Medina County is accomplished by:

-- We provide Grants to organizations promoting the arts, and In the past ten years, we have provided more than $30,000.00 to Medina County arts organizations for arts program funding.
-The primary support for this comes from contributions entrusted to us through memberships and gifts, and additional funds are raised from our annual Summer Soirée Fundraiser.
+- We provide Grants to Medina County organizations, schools and communities promoting the arts, and our Scholarship Program awards one scholarship to a graduating Medina County senior each spring.
+The primary support for these come from contributions entrusted to us through memberships and gifts, and additional funds are raised from our annual Summer Soirée Fundraiser.

 - We produce and promote the annual July Arts Week Festival and related activities including afternoon arts programs for children, and evening concerts for adults and families.